syntasso/kratix/docs/writing-a-promise.md

 </details>

 Kratix takes no opinion on the tooling used within a pipeline.
-Kratix will pass in a set of resources to the pipeline, and expect back a set of resources.
+Kratix will pass a set of resources to the pipeline, and expect back a set of resources.
 What happens within the pipeline, and what tooling is used, is a decision left entirely to the promise author.
-As our pipeline is very simple (we're taking a name from the Promise custom resource input, and passing it to the Jenkins custom resource output) we're going to keep-it-simple and use a combination of `sed` and `yq` todo our work.
+As our pipeline is simple (we're taking a name from the Promise custom resource input, and passing it to the Jenkins custom resource output) we're going to keep-it-simple and use a combination of `sed` and `yq` to do our work.

 ```bash
 cat > execute-pipeline.sh <<EOF